Soumya051/LeadSquared-assignment/README.md

 For inference:
  Kindly use the inference.py file to get outputs on a dataset.
- Set the filename to the data file and put in the input text column name before running the script.
+ Set the filename to the data file and edit the input text column name before running the script.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ABOUT THE WORK